fluxcd/flux2/docs/cmd/flux_create_kustomization.md

       --prune                                    enable garbage collection
       --service-account string                   the name of the service account to impersonate when reconciling this Kustomization
       --source kustomizationSource               source that contains the Kubernetes manifests in the format '[<kind>/]<name>', where kind must be one of: (GitRepository, Bucket), if kind is not specified it defaults to GitRepository
-      --target-namespace string                  overrides the namespace of all Kustomization objects reconciled by this Kustomization
+      --source-namespace string                  the namespace of the source, defaults to the Kustomization namespace --target-namespace string                  overrides the namespace of all Kustomization objects reconciled by this Kustomization
       --validation string                        validate the manifests before applying them on the cluster, can be 'client' or 'server'
 ```